yubobo/cdap/docs/loom-docs/source/guide/bcp/option1/index.rst

 Overview
 --------
-#.
+Among all Loom components, Database is the only component that stores persistent state information.
+Any HA configuration that runs redundant Loom services across data centers will have to make sure that the services in all data centers have consistent view of this data.
+One way of achieving this consistency is to share a single Database cluster across all data centers as discussed below.

 In this configuration a Database cluster with synchronous replication is shared across all data centers.
+Loom Servers in each data center will connect to the local instance of the Database cluster.
+All other components are configured as mentioned in :doc:`Datacenter High Availability  </guide/bcp/data-center-bcp>` section.

-This means all data centers will have a consistent view of all data at all times.
+Another advantage of this is that Loom Servers in all data centers have the same view of data at all times.
+Hence, users in all data centers will get to see the same state for all clusters at all times.
-#.
-User traffic to Loom UIs across data centers is routed through HAProxy.
-#.
-In-flight queues on Zoo Keeper will still remain local to a data center.

 Failover
 --------
-#.
-When a data center fails, since the DB is synchronously replicated, the data of the failed data center will be available to other data centers.
+When a data center fails in this setup, the data of the failed data center is still available in other data centers due to synchronous replication.
+Hence Loom Servers in other data centers should be able to handle user traffic from the failed data center.
-#.
-User traffic from the failed data center will be re-routed to other data centers automatically by HAProxy.
+User traffic from the failed data center will be re-routed to other data centers automatically by the load balancer.

 Pros
 ----
 #.
 Consistent view of data at all times from all data centers.

 Cons
 ----